ZakiZtraki/haos-addon-wnsm-dev/README.md

 # Wiener Netze Smartmeter Sync Add-on for Home Assistant

-This Home Assistant add-on fetches 15-minute interval consumption data from the Wiener Netze Smart Meter portal and injects it into Home Assistant's long-term statistics.
+This Home Assistant add-on fetches 15-minute interval consumption data from the Wiener Netze Smart Meter portal and publishes it to Home Assistant via MQTT.

 ## Features
-- Authenticates with Wiener Netze login
+- Authenticates with Wiener Netze login using PKCE (Proof Key for Code Exchange)
 - Retrieves Bewegungsdaten (quarter-hourly history)
-- Automatically pushes to HA statistics via REST API
+- Publishes data to Home Assistant via MQTT
-- Integrates with Energy Dashboard and cost sensors
+- Automatically creates sensors through MQTT discovery
+- Supports the latest Wiener Netze API authentication methods (as of May 2025)
-- Can be scheduled to run daily at 04:00 via automation
+- Can be scheduled to run at custom intervals

 ## Add-ons